plone/documentation/develop/plone/functionality/contactform.rst

 works because Zope traversal will find your content item before the page template.
-However Plone won't allow a new piece of content to be named ``contact-info`` since that's a reserved identifier, so the trick is to rename it in the ZMI from the Plone-generated ``contact-info-1`` back to ``contact-info``.
+However Plone won't allow a new piece of content to be named ``contact-info`` since that's a reserved identifier, so the trick is to rename it in the Management Interface from the Plone-generated ``contact-info-1`` back to ``contact-info``.

 This works for ``accessibility-info`` too.